ducakar/openzone/README.md

   libsquish library.
   `OFF` by default.

+- `OZ_UNITEST`: Build liboz unittest.
+  `OFF` by default.

 - `OZ_LUAJIT`: Use LuaJIT instead of official Lua library.
-Lua scripts execute significantly faster.
+Lua scripts execute significantly faster, but there are some weird issues with LuaJIT not initialising sometimes.
   `OFF` by default.

 - `OZ_NET`: Enable networking support.
 Not implemented yet.
 Requires SDL_net library.